 Looking to cater to those who don't use crayons, Crayola serves the professional market with its inkTank line and its Portfolio Series collection of color pencils, oil pastels, and acrylic paints.

 Crayola rules the crayon market.
 While no one outside the company knows its exact share, it's estimated to be at least 80% of the US market.
 High brand recognition and intense consumer loyalty allow Crayola to charge a price premium of as much as 300% above its competitors.
 However, competition has heated up in recent years.
 Retailers, including rivals Wal-Mart and Target, have been heavily discounting Crayola products to spur sales, cutting into Crayola's profits.
 Also rivals, including MEGA Brands-owned Roseart, are jockeying for position.

 To bridge the gap into digital media, Crayola partnered with Griffin Technology in 2012 to create the colorful Crayola Lights, Camera, Color! app and the Silly Face Swaps coloring page that can be personalized digitally with Crayola coloring tools.
 In 2013, the pair rolled out Crayola ColorStudio Barbie and Hot Wheels apps for coloring on the go.

-Hallmark bought the crayon maker in 1984.
+Hallmark has owned the crayon maker since 1984.
 Lesser-known Binney & Smith changed its name to Crayola in 2007 to reflect its iconic product.